Part 1: Hunting with Pack Horses

 Information on renting horses is also available at the Forest Service website.
 Most of the offices maintain a list of folks who will pack meat out or rent horses.
 They also have a list of all outfitters permitted for each National Forest.
 Another source for outfitters is the Colorado Outfitters Association.

 Check your chosen supplier's website for their rates and restrictions.
 Note that each rental horse typically comes with riding saddle, bridal and halter with lead rope (no packing equipment), but you will want to be sure and clarify with your supplier as to what equipment will be included with your rental.
-Note: 25 lbs. of hay (almost half a bale) and 2 gallons (12 lbs.) of grain/day for each horse, is recommended.
-Assuming this, small bales of hay (50-55 lbs. each) and a 50 lb. bag of grain (150 lbs. total) will last 4 days per horse.
-You can also refer to the Equine Network's nutrition page for additional guidelines on feeding working horses.
+Note: 8-10 lbs. of hay and 3-4 lbs of pellets/day for each horse is recommended.
+Assuming this, a small bale (50-55 lbs) and half a 50 lb bag of pellets (75 lbs total) will last 5 days per horse.

 When renting horses, make sure you’re getting well-trained/broke, well-behaved and well-shod horses along with good riding gear.
 Nothing will ruin a trip faster than bad horses or shoddy gear.
 Consider it a bonus IF the horses have packed before.
 Remember that a great riding horse doesn’t necessarily make a great pack horse nor does a great pack horse make a great riding horse.